 3. Promote Products with On-Site Retargeting

-This is where you’ll need OptinMonster.
-It is the best conversion optimization tool and helps you convert existing users with on-site retargeting.
+This is where OptinMonster comes on.
+It is the best conversion optimization tool that helps you sell more to your existing customers.

 4. Learn from User Behavior

-With this data, you can make informed decisions and adjust your marketing strategy to grow your business.
-See our guide on conversion tracking in WordPress for detailed instructions.
+With this data, you can make informed decisions and adjust your drip content strategy to grow your business.

 We hope this article helped you learn how to add automatically drip content in WordPress.
-You may also want to see our ultimate WordPress security guide to keep your membership site secure, and our comparison of the best WordPress page builders to customize your site design.
+You may also want to see our guide on how to create a contact form in WordPress and our expert pick of the best live chat software for small businesses.